 What Is Red Peas Soup?

 This is my vegan and gluten-free version of Jamaican red peas soup.
-Red peas soup is traditionally cooked with salt beef, salted pig’s tail, or chicken feet.
-Like my Jamaican Stew Peas, this red pea soup has lots of flavors that you won’t even miss the meat.
+Red pea soup is traditionally cooked with salt beef, salted pig’s tail, or chicken feet.
+Like my Jamaican Stew Peas, this red pea soup has so many flavors that you won’t even miss the meat.

-Traditionally we add a Scotch bonnet pepper, this pepper can be found in West Indian supermarkets or you can substitute with cayenne pepper.
+- Scotch Bonnet: This pepper can be found in West Indian supermarkets or you can substitute with cayenne pepper.

 - Sort beans and soak beans in a large pot or bowl of cold water overnight or for 8 hours.
 The following morning discard water and rinse beans.